180Protocol/180protocol/README.md

 solving for the legacy barriers that have limited data mobility and value.
 We make data available where it needs to be, without moving it and transforming it along they way.

-Enterprises/Developers can utilize 180Protocol to create coalitions - private networks on R3 Corda - to share their private structured data assets.
+Enterprises/Developers can utilize 180Protocol to create coalitions - private networks on [R3 Corda](https://docs.r3.com/)
+to share their private structured data assets.
 Coalitions are composed of corda nodes that can act as Data Providers and Data Consumers, and a coalition host.

 * Data Providers - nodes that have pre-approved structured private data assets that they want to share and be rewarded for
 * Data Consumer - nodes that have a need to consume unique and commercially valuable data outputs
-* Coalition Host - node that runs the trusted enclave and arbitrates communication between providers and consumers
+* Coalition Host - node that runs the trusted enclave (via [R3 Conclave](https://docs.conclave.net/)) and arbitrates communication between providers and consumers

 180Protocol comprises the following components: